How To: Create a Single Step Kinetic Model for DEA Data

 1. Start Kinetics Neo software.

-Click on the blue tab "File" to open the application menu.
+Click on the tab File in the main top ribbon to open the application menu.

-Click on "Open" item in the menu on the left side, select "Samples".
+Click on Open item in the panel on the left side, select Samples.

-3. Open Kinetics Neo project file "Ep_Resin_DSC_Data.kinx" .
+3. Open Kinetics Neo project file DEA_Ep_Resin_Data.kinx2 .

 Check the Loaded Measurement Data